jsobeck/Computing_Mac_Python_Tips/Useful_Mac_Command_Line_Tips.md

    -- Xquartz, Aquamacs

-   -- Homebrew (Mac package manager; necessary for the installation of basic utilities such as sftp)
+   -- Homebrew (Mac package manager; employ for installation of basic utilities such as sftp, wget)

    -- Anaconda/mamba and python